ZubayerOjhor/Food-Order-Delivery-System/README.md

 # Online Food Order & Delivery System

 The project is done by using C++.
-Object Oriented Programing Concepts Used in The Project: Class and Object, Inheritance, Encapsulation, User Defined Functions
+Object Oriented Programing Concepts Used in The Project: Class and Object, Inheritance, Encapsulation, User Defined Functions.

 Main users of this project is-
 1. Customers
 2. Restaurant Owners